Seiftuhul/threat-intelligence-dashboard/README.md

 ## Overview

-This project downloads phishing URL data from PhishTank, analyzes it using Python libraries (`requests`, `pandas`, `matplotlib`), and visualizes the top phishing domains in a bar chart.
+This project downloads phishing URL data from PhishTank, analyzes it using Python libraries (requests, pandas, matplotlib), and visualizes the top phishing domains in a bar chart.
 It demonstrates basic threat intelligence gathering and data visualization skills to identify common phishing sources.

 ---